 All travel at university expense is governed by state regulations.
 Detailed travel procedures and guidelines can be obtained from the Accounts Payable Office.
 Colleges and individual departments may have additional travel policies that faculty should be aware of.
 Faculty should check with their department chairperson for details.

 A “Request for Travel” form must be submitted and approved before any travel at university expenses is undertaken.
-Arrangements must be made through the Department Chair to cover any classes missed by a faculty member while he or she is away from campus.
+Arrangements must be made through the Department Chair to cover any classes missed by a faculty member while they are away from campus.
 Conference travel, out of country travel, and travel in excess of $500 requires prior written approval by the President or his designee.
 All airline tickets must be purchased through the University.

 Faculty must submit a completed “Travel Reimbursement Voucher” within time lines specified by state regulations to be reimbursed for approved travel expenses.